-Since 1 July 2014, all steel frames used in the UK must be CE Marked and all RIDBA members who manufacture frames have met the legal requirements to CE Mark their relevant products.
+Since 1 July 2014, all steel frames used in the UK must be CE Marked.
+All RIDBA members who manufacture frames have met the legal requirements to CE Mark their relevant products.

-To help its steel frame Corporate Member FMs comply with the requirements, RIDBA developed a Design Protocol (DP) and a Factory Quality Control Manual (FQCM) for them.
+To help their steel frame manufacturer members comply with the requirements, RIDBA developed a Design Protocol and a Factory Quality Control Manual.

 Download RIDBA guidance: CE Marking for Fabricated Steelwork and Aluminium Structures